alphafox02/wireshark-dissector/README.md

 [Wireshark](https://www.wireshark.org) dissector plugin to parse and analyze captured Open Drone ID packets

 It currently supports Wi-Fi Beacon, Wi-Fi NAN and Bluetooth 4 and Bluetooth 5.
-This guide assumes you have already flashed your SonOff Sniffle compatible donge with the latest Sniffle release
+This guide assumes you have already flashed your Sonoff Sniffle compatible donge with the latest Sniffle release

 ### Guide